AlexLiuSheng/FooyoTestSDK/README.md

      }
  }
  ```
-- because of sdk using `databinding`,so you should add databinding into your module build.gradle
+- because of sdk using `databinding` lib,so you should add databinding into your module build.gradle
 ```
 android {
     ...